cnlog/ImeStudy/README.md

 The standard IME messages are the Windows messages whose names begin with `"WM_IME_"`.

-## What is MSCTF.dll?

-MSCTF.dll is a DLL file that is the core runtime library of Text Services Framework (TSF).

 ## What is Text Services Framework (TSF)?

 TSF is a replacement of IMM32, on Windows XP and later.